Engineering Program (CTE)

 This course will introduce students to the principles of Computer Aided Design(CAD) to make 3D models and technical drawings of parts, components, and assemblies.
 Models of product solutions are created, analyzed, and communicated.
 Components are combined and constrained to create assemblies.
 Students will learn and apply concepts to create plans for components and assemblies related to engineering drones and robotics.
 They also have an opportunity to establish a foundation of understanding needed to take the Autodesk Certified User’s exam for Autodesk Fusion 360, an industry recognized certificate.

-CAD (COMPUTER AIDED DESIGN) II
+CAD II (COMPUTER AIDED DESIGN)

 Length: Semester

-Grade Prerequisite: CAD
+Prerequisite: CAD

 *This course can be applied to the Honors Diploma.